romankagan/telemetry_influxdb/README.md

 # telemetry_influxdb
 InfluxDB reporter for [Telemetry](https://github.com/beam-telemetry/telemetry)

-`Telemetry` reporter for InfluxDB compatibile events.
+`Telemetry` reporter for InfluxDB compatible events.

   To use it, start the reporter with the `start_link/1` function, providing it a list of `Telemetry` event names: